mkelly133/Flask_PWA_Programming_For_The_Web_Task_Source/docs/README.md

 > From here in, you should aim to run all commands from the CLI.
 You are discouraged from left/right clicking the GUI.
 You will find it feels slow at first but through disciplined use, you will become much quicker and more accurate with CLI commands than GUI controls.

 Make sure you open a new terminal with the keys <kbd>Ctrl</kbd> + <kbd>`</kbd> and choose Git Bash from the menu option in the top right of the terminal shell.

 ![Screen capture of the menu options for terminals](/docs/README_resources/git_bash_shell.png "Choose Git Bash from the list")

 ## STEPS TO BUILDING YOUR FIRST PWA

 ### Setup your environment

 1. Common VScode settings are set in .vscode/settings.json and default plugins are in .devcontainer/devcontainer.json (devcontainer assumes you have the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) installed.).
-Those with VSCode experience should adjust any settings to tehir preferences.
+Those with VSCode experience should adjust any settings to the preferences.

 2. Get the working files which includes this README.md
     - Open a new window in VSCode